Player Behavior

 1. Open the project in Visual Studio (or switch to Visual Studio if you already have it open)

 2. Open Player.cs.
-This will be in the Entities folder in the Solution Explorer.
+This is in the Entities folder in the Solution Explorer.

 3. Scroll to the CustomActivity method in Player.cs